microsoft/PowerPlatformConnectors/independent-publisher-connectors/Edatalia sign online/readme.md

 https://firmar.online/

 ## Pre-requisites
-To use this connector is necessary to have an account in firmar.online with credits and a premiun license in Power Platform.
+To use this connector is necessary to have an account in firmar.online with credits and a premium license in Power Platform.
 For sandbox instances to test the host should be: https://restapi.firmar.info For production instances: https://restapi.firmar.online